-While in-person training is necessary for learning a hands-on skill such as welding, an online welding school will enable students to get much of the training needed to learn how to weld on a flexible schedule from the comfort of their own home.
-In addition to being more flexible, online welding courses are typically more affordable than in-person courses, making them ideal for those on a budget.
+While in-person training is necessary for learning a hands-on skill such as welding, an online welding school allows students to complete much of their required training from the comfort of their own home and on their own schedule.
+In addition to being more flexible, online welding courses are typically more affordable than in-person courses, making them ideal for those on a limited budget.

 A good online course will give students access to training videos, reading material, and various other coursework, as well as the ability to connect with the instructor.
 The course should also clearly state what equipment and supplies the student needs to purchase in order to practice new skills.

 The cost of online welding courses varies depending on the length of the course and whether or not the American Welding Society (AWS) accredits the course.
 Accredited online courses designed for entry-level welders who want to become certified typically cost between $2,000 and $3,000 and last several weeks.
 This is less than the cost of in-person entry-level courses, which range from $5,000 to $15,000.

 Nonaccredited classes that last just a few hours can cost as little as $20.
 Although there are free welding classes available online, students will need to be wary of them as they may teach unsafe practices.
 These classes may be sufficient for a DIY welder, but a professional welder will likely need to find an accredited course.